 Cybersecurity is an important part of our risk management processes and an area of focus for the Board of Directors of DoubleVerify (the "Board") and management.
 Our Board as a whole has responsibility for overseeing our risk management program.
 The Board exercises this oversight responsibility directly and through its committees.
-The Board has primary responsibility for evaluating strategic and operational risk management, including cybersecurity risk management, and has delegated to the Audit Committee of the Board (the "Audit Committee") oversight of the adequacy and effectiveness of the Company's information and technology security policies as well as the internal controls regarding information and technology security, cybersecurity risk management program.
+The Board has primary responsibility for evaluating strategic and operational risk management, including cybersecurity risk management, and has delegated to the Audit Committee of the Board (the "Audit Committee") oversight of the adequacy and effectiveness of the Company's information and technology security policies as well as the internal controls regarding information and technology security, cybersecurity and privacy related areas.
+The Audit Committee also oversees management's implementation of our cybersecurity risk management program.